What Is a Derivative and How Do Derivatives Work?

 Swaps: Companies, banks, financial institutions, and other organizations routinely enter into derivative contracts known as interest rate swaps or currency swaps.
 These are meant to reduce risk.
 They can effectively turn fixed-rate debt into floating rate debt or vice versa.
 They can reduce the chance of a major currency move making it much harder to pay off a debt in another country's currency.
 The effect of swaps can be considerable on the balance sheet and income results in any given period as they serve to offset and stabilize cash flows, assets, and liabilities (assuming they are properly structured).

-While individuals and families who have a substantial net worth might intelligently deploy certain derivative strategies when working with a highly qualified registered investment advisor - e.g., it might be possible to lower taxes and hedge against market fluctuations when slowly disposing of a concentrated stock position acquire over a long life or service for a specific company or to generate additional income by writing covered call options or selling fully secured cash puts (you can learn more about that topic here, too), both of which are far beyond the scope of what we are discussing here - a good rule in life is to avoid derivatives at all cost in so far as you are talking about your stock portfolio.
+While individuals and families who have a substantial net worth might intelligently deploy certain derivative strategies when working with a highly qualified registered investment advisor - e.g., it might be possible to lower taxes and hedge against market fluctuations when slowly disposing of a concentrated stock position acquire over a long life or service for a specific company or to generate additional income by writing covered call options or selling fully secured cash puts, both of which are far beyond the scope of what we are discussing here - a good rule in life is to avoid derivatives at all cost in so far as you are talking about your stock portfolio.
 I cannot tell you how many people I've observed go bankrupt or wipe decades of savings off their books after buying call options in an attempt to get rich quickly.

 The same goes for investing in complex financial institutions or firms.
 If you can't understand the derivative exposures of a business after digging through its disclosure documents, you are probably better off avoiding it.
 That is, I'd go so far as to say you probably shouldn't invest in its stock nor should you buy its bonds but, again, as with employing derivatives yourself, that is something you and your investment adviser will need to decide together after taking into account your unique needs, circumstances, and risk tolerance.